AxinitM/Orange-DC/BMI/README.md

-# JS experiments BMI (body mass index) and country card (Front End Developer Course)
+# JS experiments BMI (body mass index) and country card

 The page was created as part of the [Front End Developer Course by Orange DC](https://digitalcenter.orange.md/).